brewpi-remix/brewpi-userdocs-rmx/api/index.rst

 - avrsizeHome = Set to location of avrsize, defaults to empty string because avrsize is in path on Linux
 - avrConf = Set to location of avrdude.conf, defaults to avrdudeHome/avrdude.conf
 - boardType = Defaults to 'arduino', no longer used
-- outputJson - Whether to log every JSON we receive from controller; true = yes, false = short message only, no indication of JSON messages will be logged if not configured